 “We also wanted to study but there was nothing, nobody could help us,” Ogwak told us.

 In 2006 Food for the Hungry came to Ogwak’s village and enrolled Ogwak and his siblings in the Child Sponsorship Program.
 The children received school fees, uniforms and other supplies.
 Ogwak thrived in school.
 Upon graduation, he enrolled in the Primary Teacher’s College in 2012 and finished in 2013.
 Having lived through the death of his parents and the helplessness following, Ogwak knew he wanted to give back to his community to help be a part of the solution.
 When he looks back on life before Food for the Hungry, he says he could never imagine this life for himself.

 “There is nothing I can say but giving thanks to those who helped me and helped me achieve this.
 My prayer is that may God bless them for the good work they have done.”

 Ogwak has been teaching for two years and plans to further his education in the future to continue to give back to his community.
 Despite all his achievements, Ogwak remains humble and grateful to Food for the Hungry.

 “They have done a wonderful thing to help me in sponsoring me to make me become a teacher.
 It is a good thing they have done.”

 You can help other children Like Ogwak around the world.
-Sponsor a child here, or give a one-time donation for Food for the Hungry to use where it is most needed.
+Sponsor a child here, provide education supplies in the gift catalog, or give a one-time donation for Food for the Hungry to use where it is most needed.